rdmorganiser/rdmo-docs/docs/administration/api.md

 /api/v1/views/views/{id}
 ```

-As you can see roughly the structure is determined by the element types of which data can be fetched.
+The API structure is roughly determined by the element types of which data can be fetched.
 The `{id}` placeholder at the end of the URLs is indicating that an element ID can be provided to fetch data of a distinct single element.
 So basically we have to types of requests.
 The first returning lists of elements and the second returning single elements.
 Many of the endpoints provide multiple filter functions that are accessible using request parameters.
 If you for example would like to retrieve information about the admin user you could use `?username=admin` as filter parameter at the end of the url.

 For practical reasons all the different filters will not be named here.
 But you can have a look into the [JSON description](../../_static/others/api_description.json) of the API generated using Swagger.
 It covers every piece of information regarding all the endpoints and their available filters.
 As JSON can be a hard read sometimes you could also copy and paste the content of file into the [Swagger Editor](https://editor.swagger.io) to get a more consumable version of the description.
 If you would like to use Swagger to interact with your RDMO's API in a web  browser you could set it up for your RDMO installation.
 Information about how to do that are provided below in the [Swagger paragraph](#swagger-openapi).
 But let's have a look at some request examples first.